JerrolKrause/greenThumb/README.md

 # greenThumb
-Angular and object oriented JS based gardening application
+Garden planning and scheduling application built on angular.js and object oriented javascript